bloomreach-forge/gallery-background-processor/src/site/markdown/installation.md

 ```
 <dependency>
-  <groupId>org.onehippo.forge.gallery-background-processor</groupId>
+  <groupId>org.bloomreach.forge.gallery-background-processor</groupId>
   <artifactId>gallery-background-processor</artifactId>
-  <version>${hippo.forge.gallery-background-processor.version}</version>
+  <version>${bloomreach.forge.gallery-background-processor.version}</version>
 </dependency>
 ```
 ### Installation in the CMS application
-Add the following dependency to `cms/pom.xml`.
+Add the following dependency to `cms-dependencies/pom.xml`.

 ```
 <dependency>
-  <groupId>org.onehippo.forge.gallery-background-processor</groupId>
+  <groupId>org.bloomreach.forge.gallery-background-processor</groupId>
   <artifactId>gallery-background-processor</artifactId>
 </dependency>
 ```

-Rebuild your project and distribute.
+Rebuild and start your project, then <a href="configuration.html">configure the BackgroundScalingGalleryProcessorPlugin</a>.
 In case you start with an existing repository don't forget to add *-Drepo.bootstrap=true* to your startup options.